Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Regulation of estrogen production.

-Prevention of pregnancy during lactation.
+Preventing pregnancy during lactation.

-Formation of attachment to the child.
+Formation of attachment to a child.

 Normalization of metabolism.